Linear Credit Risk Models: The linear framework

 is the sum of the value of coupon payments before default

 and the value of the accrued coupon payment at the time of default

 The time-$t$ value of the protection leg is

 where $\delta\in[0,1]$ denotes the constant recovery rate at default.
+This specification of payments is in line with the ISDA model, see~\cite{white2013pricing}.
 The (forward) CDS spread ${\rm CDS}(t,t_0,t_M)$ is the spread $k$ that makes the premium leg and the protection leg equal in value at time $t$.
 That is,

 \begin{proposition} The values of the protection and premium legs are given by